Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 - __purity__
   - Type: float
-  - Description: Purity of the reactant
+  - Description: Purity of a substance typically expressed in percentage (%).
+It is commonly defined as the percentage of the pure or desired compound relative to the total mass or volume of the substance.

 - __formulation__
   - Type: string
-  - Description: Formulation of the reactant (powder, liquid)
+  - Description: The formulation encompass the nature of the reactant, whether it is in powder, liquid, gaseous form, or any other form, as well as the specific conditions under which it is presented.

 <hr>